Devanshuk2004/Nykaa-Products-Data-Analysis/README.md

 3. Navigate to the `notebooks` directory and open the Jupyter notebooks to explore the analysis and results.
 4. Follow the steps outlined in the notebooks to reproduce the analysis or modify it as needed.

-## Contributing

-Contributions to this project are welcome!
-Feel free to fork this repository, make changes, and submit pull requests.
-For major changes, please open an issue first to discuss proposed updates or improvements.

-## Contact

-For any questions, suggestions, or issues, please feel free to contact me via email at [your_email@example.com].

-Thank you for your interest in the Nykaa Product Analysis project!
-I hope you find the insights generated from the analysis valuable.